Food, Nutrition & Related Services at Syracuse University

 - Master’s Degree in Nutrition

-Take a look at the following statistics related to the make-up of the nutrition majors at Brooklyn College.
+Take a look at the following statistics related to the make-up of the nutrition majors at Syracuse University.

-Brooklyn College Food, Nutrition & Related Services Master’s Program
+Syracuse Food, Nutrition & Related Services Bachelor’s Program

-The following table and chart show the race/ethnicity for students who recently graduated from Brooklyn College with a master's in nutrition.
+The following table and chart show the race/ethnicity for students who recently graduated from Syracuse University with a bachelor's in nutrition.

 |Race/Ethnicity||Number of Students|